 Our activities focus on signal processing techniques for detecting user-customized gestures as well as recognising repetitive motion patterns such as occurring during work-out and sport activities.

-Augmented Reality seeks to enrich the users view of the environment with relevant information.
-It has raised importance with the pervasive use of mobile appliances such as smart-phones.
-Our activities focus on low-complexity computer vision methods for analyzing images captured with mobile devices to aid AR services such as geo-referenced information overlay and indoor navigation.
+Augmented Reality (AR) seeks to enrich the users view of the environment with relevant information.
+It has raised importance with the pervasive use of mobile appliances such as smart-phones: in this case our activities focus on low-complexity computer vision methods for analyzing images captured with mobile devices to aid AR services such as geo-referenced information overlay and indoor navigation.
 AR is making more and more impact on Industry 4.0.

 FBK Magazine (in Italian)